 Assessing the amendment application

-The basic requirements for a valid amendment application are the same as those for an access application and the same requirements for compliance apply—see Noncompliant applications for details.
+The basic requirements for a valid amendment application are the same as those for an access application—see Noncompliant applications for details.

 An amendment application must: